dhuppenkothen/resources/data-science.md

 * James, Witten, Hastie, Tibshirani: [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/): I've not read this book, but it looks like a good overview of machine learning, and the PDF is available for download for free!
 * Bishop: [Pattern Recognition and Machine Learning]: also an introduction into machine learning from a statistical perspective, also with a [free PDF](https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf) online.
 I found this one hard to get into when I started reading it (the language is quite different from what I was used to), but it remains my favourite book to go back to.
 * Müller: [An Introduction to Machine Learning with Python](http://shop.oreilly.com/product/0636920030515.do): This is a really good book to start out with if you're completely new to machine learning.
 Not a lot of maths, but a good way to build intuition.
+* Rasmussen, Williams: [Gaussian Process for Machine Learning](http://www.gaussianprocess.org/gpml/) is a book specifically on Gaussian Processes, but the PDF is available online for free.

 ### Online Classes
 * [Applied Machine Learning](https://www.cs.columbia.edu/~amueller/comsw4995s19/) by [Andreas Müller](https://amueller.github.io) at Columbia University.
 Slides and videos are available online.